On “Soul of a Nation: Art in the Age of Black Power”

 David Brower Center, 2150 Allston Way, Downtown Berkeley

-Co-sponsored by The Arts Research Center and the Department of Art Practice
+Please note, this event is free and open to the public.
+Seating is first come, first served (no tickets).
+Co-sponsored by The Arts Research Center and the Department of Art Practice.

 This November, the de Young Museum will open the internationally acclaimed exhibition, Soul of a Nation: Art in the Age of Black Power, 1963–1983, organized by the Tate Modern.
 This powerful and provocative presentation focuses on art made in the pivotal decades between 1963 and 1983, when issues of race and identity dominated and defined both public and private discourse.